Why Do People Fall?

 A fall might be an indicator of a new or worsening health condition.
 New, and often temporary, health conditions that can cause falls include:

-Your loved one should always speak to their primary care provider if they've had a fall.
+You or your loved one should always speak to a primary care provider if there's been a fall.

 The CDC has an excellent Stay Independent brochure that includes a fall risk questionnaire.